 Ferius Parfax is one of the mysterious Argosi – a traveller who lives by her wits and the three decks of cards she carries.
 She’s difficult and unpredictable, but she may be Kellen’s only hope…

-Since I’m finishing school halfway through this month which means that I’ll be able to dedicate all of my time to reading.
+Since I’m finishing school halfway through this month, it means I’ll be able to dedicate my time to reading.
 I’m hoping to try and read around ten to fifteen books this month and at the moment, these are the books I’m considering to read!
 I’m also sticking to my goal of trying to tackle series this month, hence why I’m tackling duologies or series with two books in them.
 Click on the images to be taken to the book’s Goodreads page.

 The Color Project by Sierra Abrams